 - It is more than an emotion.
-It’s an actual commitment to another person.
+It’s a genuine commitment to another person.

 - It looks beyond the flesh.
 Its focus is the heart and spirit of a person, not the external appearance.
 The connection is both emotional and cerebral, not merely a physical attraction.

 - Lust has nothing to do with genuine love.
-Our world has substituted lust for love, and this has become very obvious in the sexual revolution, which is still continuing to this day.
+Our world has substituted passion for love, and this has become very obvious in the sexual revolution, which is continuing to this day.
 Lust is focused on self—what I want or need from the other person.
 But love is concerned for the loved one—what I can do for him or her.

 - It cannot be bought.
 It’s a gift that is given freely and one that is received without cost.

 - It desires to give with no strings attached.
 It doesn’t demand that the other person be a certain way or do what is desired before love is given.
 Genuine love is freely bestowed without qualifications or requirements.

 - It is more fulfilled in giving than in receiving.
 Those who genuinely love others find great satisfaction in generously giving to them.
-They are especially gratified when they can supply what someone else really needs or desires.
+They are especially gratified when they can supply what someone else needs or desires.

 - It is forgiving.
 Carrying the weight of anger, resentment, bitterness, or jealousy chokes a person’s spirit and hinders the ability to truly connect with others.

 - It desires to express itself.
 It is demonstrative and must be expressed.
 When God’s love is in us, it flows out in sacrificial giving.

 - It is a happy emotion.
 The happiest people are not those who have everything money can buy, but those who know how to love.

 - It enjoys seeing others happy.
 That’s because the focus is not on getting for self but in sacrificing for others.
 In seeing the pleasure others experience, there is great enjoyment.

 - It hurts when others hurt.
 Genuine love is characterized by compassion, and mercy expressed either through direct interaction or, more distantly, through prayer.